-The Adamses took up residence in the 100-year-old, salt-box-style cottage at the base of Penn's Hill that John had inherited from his father.
+The Adamses took up residence in the 100-year-old, saltboxstyle cottage at the base of Penn's Hill that John had inherited from his father.
 Kitty-corner from the cottage was a similar cottage in which John had been born and in which his widowed mother now lived.
 The cottages faced the main road running through Braintree and were situated but two miles from the ocean.
 The two-story cottage had four rooms on each floor.
 A large room downstairs had been converted into John's law office by replacing one of the windows with a door.
-A parlor and a kitchen with a gigantic fireplace occupied the first floor along with a bed-
+A parlor and a kitchen with a gigantic fireplace occupied the first floor along with a bedroom for a servant.
+The upstairs had two large bedrooms and two tiny rooms.